matthewg42/Gnostic/README.txt

 - some sort of transport status indicator
 - reconnect on transport failure
 - chase down TODO tags in code
+- graph titles from headers
+- hide dataset from graph

 Known Bugs
 ==========